With all this glorious hiking,

 cancellation & refund

 We’ll keep you posted as hikers commit to joining us.
-Your deposit (covering scout fee and accommodation cost) is refundable should your group fall short of eight hikers as of April 15, 2022.
-If, at that time, your group has at least seven hikers but fewer than ten, we'll ask you and the others if you're willing to pay an additional $350 per person to cover the higher scout-fee.
+Your deposit (covering scout fee and accommodation cost) is refundable should your group fall short of six hikers as of April 30, 2023.
+If, at that time, your group has at least seven hikers but fewer than eight, we'll ask you and the others if you're willing to pay an additional $250 per person to cover the higher scout-fee.

-By early July, after talking with everyone who committed to the trip, if Craig and Skye decide a new, aggressive, COVID variant makes international travel unacceptably risky, we will cancel the trip and send you a refund of all but $200 of your scout fee.
+By early July, after talking with everyone who committed to the trip, if Craig & Skye decide a new, aggressive, virulent, COVID variant makes international travel unacceptably risky, we will cancel the trip and send you a refund of all but $300 of your scout fee.
 We will then negotiate the best possible cancellation terms with the agriturismo.
-As for your airfare, the trend during the pandemic has been for airlines to allow passengers to cancel a flight with full credit toward another flight within a year.
+As for your airfare, the trend during the height of the pandemic was for airlines to allow passengers to cancel a flight with full credit toward another flight within a year.
+But such leniency might not be repeated.

 (a) whopping price of a tour company